tweetnfts/TweetX/README.md

 `yarn start`
 - Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
 - Connect your Goerli testnet wallet
-- Provide a Tweet ID and click "Mint" button to mint that tweet as an NFT 🚀 !
+- Provide a Tweet ID and click "Mint" button to mint that tweet as an NFT🚀!

 ## How it works
 TweetX is an interface that allows user to mint any tweet into NFTs.
 When clicked on the "Mint" button, the following steps are executed :